Now Featuring Stainless Steel ActionTrax!

-Be careful what you drive into and keep your situational awareness up!
-Listen to your vehicle for clues to it's performance.
-Slow down on slippery roads to avoid sliding off, but speed up for deep sand, snow, or mud crossings.
-Momentum is your friend.
+Be careful what you drive into and keep your situational awareness up.
+Listen to your vehicle for clues to its' performance.
+Slow down on slippery roads to avoid sliding off, but you may find it necessary to speed up for deep sand, snow, or mud crossings.
+Momentum is your friend in thick material.

-Let some air out of your tires if the terrain looks hazardous.
-This will increase your tires footprint for much better traction and reduce the potential for sharp rocks to pop your tire.
-I like to let air out until the side walls of the tire just start to bulge.
-If you have an air gauge you can usually go as low as 12 psi without beadlock rims, but don't go any lower or you will throw a tire off the rim.
+Let some air out of your tires if the terrain looks hazardous BEFORE you need to.
+This will increase your tires footprint for much better traction and reduce the potential for sharp rocks to pop your tire as well.
+I like to let air out until the side walls of the tire start to bulge.
+If you have an air gauge you can usually go as low as 12 psi without beadlock rims, but don't go any lower or you risk throwing a tire off the rim.
 Keep in mind that if you have to return to paved or high speed driving conditions you will need to air the tires back up or your vehicles handling will be mushy and dangerous.
-Try to air down before you are stuck, but it may be enough even if you are already stuck and your lucky.
+Again, try to air down before you are stuck!

 If you find yourself stuck and the wheels are spinning and you lose all forward momentum STOP!
 Don't keep spinning the wheels as you will just dig the car further and further into the ground making it much more difficult to recover.
 You can try the back and forth rocking technique after you air down the tires but stop immediately if it doesn't work.